Leopoldo Figueroa: New Progressive Party and later years

 Figueroa was elected to the Puerto Rican Senate in 1952, 1956, 1960 and 1964, representing the Republican Union.
 He was a member of the Constitutional Convention of Puerto Rico (1951–1952).
 On January 22, 1967, the Republican Union called for an assembly to discuss the Puerto Rican status issue.
-A result of the meeting was the creation of the political organization "Estadistas Unidos" (United Statehooders) which was renamed "Partido Nuevo Progressita" (PNP or New Progressive Party of Puerto Rico), presided by Luis A. Ferré.
+A result of the meeting was the creation of the political organization "Estadistas Unidos" (United Statehooders) which was renamed "Partido Nuevo Progresista" (PNP or New Progressive Party of Puerto Rico), presided by Luis A. Ferré.
 Figueroa joined the new organization and served in the House of Representatives and also as the organizations first representative in the Board of the State Elections.
 In 1968, Luis A. Ferré was elected Governor of Puerto Rico and the PNP gained control of the Puerto Rican House Representatives.
 Angel Viera Martínez was named president of the House and he in turn named Figueroa his parliamentary assessor.
 During his later years, Figueroa married Carmen Vazquez Rivera, a decorated veteran of the US Army and Air Force who was among the Puerto Rican women that served in World War II and later the Korean War.
 As a Head Nurse, Vazquez and Figueroa shared a medical background and lived in the Santurce area of San Juan until his death.

 Legacy

 Figueroa continued in his political profession until his death on October 15, 1969.
-He was survived by his widow, Carmen Vázquez, and buried at the Cementerio Santa Maria Magdalena De Pazzis in Old San Juan, Puerto Rico.
 The Government of Puerto Rico named a public housing project "Leopoldo Figueroa Carreras" in his honor.
 On December 22, 2006, the Government of Puerto Rico approved Law 282, which declares every September 21 of every year as "Leopoldo Figueroa Day".
 He is the subject of the 2012 book Dr. Leopoldo Figueroa, El Ideario de un Decano 1889 – 1969, published by the Office of the Official Historian of Puerto Rico.